github-education-resources/GitHubGraduation-2022/_data/umarbrowser/umarbrowser.md

 ---
-name: Umar Haruna Abdullahi
+name: Umar Abdullahi

-institution: Gombe State University 🚩
+institution: Gombe State University

 quote: Testing can only prove the presence of bugs, not their absence.